 As an employer, the Super Guarantee (SG) legislation requires you to pay superannuation contributions on behalf of your employees.
-The current SG rate is 11% from 1 July 2023.
+The SG rate for the 2024-25 financial year is 11.5% and will rise to 12% from 1 July 2025.

 Ordinary Time Earnings (OTE)